Veronica Campbell

 Hometown: Clinton Township, MI

 Emily started at the PHM as a volunteer while working toward her Masters in Library & Information Science with a focus in archival administration at Wayne State University, and would like to be an Archivist when she grows up!
 She loves working at the PHM because preserving and sharing history is her passion and she gets to help do that every day!
-Wheteher its working with the collection, helping set up exhibits, booking programs for visiting groups, or manning the front desk, she is able to provide access to the treasures here at the Museums.
+Whether its working with the collection, helping set up exhibits, booking programs for visiting groups, or manning the front desk, she is able to provide access to the treasures here at the Museums.
 Outside of work, she spends most of her time with her face in a book, cooking, or playing Dungeons & Dragons with her friends.

 Caitlyn Rodegeb